guilhermedfs/iOS-Swift-Training/README.md

 **WarCard:** this app presents some functions of Xcode like putting elements on a new Stack View.
 It has a card game template, though it's not functional.
 <br><br>
 **WarCard v2:** in this version of WarCard, I learned how to use some tools to debug the code.
 I also leaned how to connect storyboard elements with the viewController code and deal with user taps.
+<br><br>
+**mvc-training:** in this app, I try to apply the MVC design pattern using some UI new concepts like separated views and also use object-orientation for studying the model.
+I also insert elements using the controller instead of the storyboard.
 ## SwiftUI

 ## Playgroud